 Listen up, men!
-If you are suffering from non-alcoholic fatty liver disease (NAFLD), then here is some great and encouraging news for you: long-term testosterone therapy may actually improve the symptoms of your NAFLD.
-Pretty cool, right!
-How the heck is the sex hormone, testosterone, linked to the health of the liver?
-Let’s find out!
+If you are suffering from non-alcoholic fatty liver disease (NAFLD), then here is some excellent and encouraging news for you: long-term testosterone therapy may improve your NAFLD symptoms.

 What is Non-Alcoholic Fatty Liver Disease?